 Your other option is Stadtkeller, located in the Old Town, slightly to the north of the Chapel Bridge.
 This restaurant is a must if you like amazing shows, partying, and delicious food.
 The restaurant’s entertaining show is a major draw – with a band performing on stage, yodeling and playing different Swiss instruments such as alpine horns and cow bells.
 After a few drinks, you may find yourself joining the band and the other guests, singing, dancing, and having fun.

-If you want to keep partying, check out ROK Klub across the river, with great mood and good music.
+If you want to keep partying, check out ROK Klub across the river, with a great mood and good music.

 Hotel Schweizerhof Luzern

 Hotel Schweizerhof Luzern is the best Luzern has to offer, whether you look at the hotel’s premier lakefront location in the heart of Old Town or the tasteful, comfortable rooms, each individually designed in line with a specific personality of an actor, writer, or musician who has stayed in the hotel.
 The hotel’s exquisite spa facilities include a bio sauna and a Finnish sauna, with sweeping views of Lake Lucerne and Mt.
 Pilatus in the distance.

 Château Gütsch is not a hotel, it is a fairytale castle whose unparalleled beauty and spectacular hilltop location put the best of Disney to shame.
 The interior of the 19th-century castle was designed and completely renovated by Martyn Lawrence Bullard, one of the best interior designers in the world.
 No less impressive in wintertime, with snow-covered hilltops, the hotel shines as a welcoming retreat with large, comfortable rooms, hot tubs, massages, great food and desserts, and creative drinks at the bar.

 Hotel Anker Luzern